-The recognized net actuarial losses and the amortization of net prior service (credits) costs in the table above, as well as similar amounts related to our other postretirement benefit plans (\$14 million during the quarter ended March 26, 2017 and \$11 million during the quarter ended March 27, 2016), include amounts that were reclassified from accumulated other comprehensive loss (AOCL) and recorded as a component of net periodic benefit cost for the periods presented.
-These costs totaled \$202 million (net of \$110 million of taxes) during the quarter ended March 26, 2017 and \$173 million (net of \$95 million of taxes) during the quarter ended March 27, 2016, which were recorded on our consolidated statements of comprehensive income as an increase to other comprehensive income.
+The recognized net actuarial losses and amortization of prior service (credits) costs in the table above, along with similar amounts related to our other postretirement benefit plans (\$14 million for both the quarters ended March 25, 2018 and March 26, 2017), were reclassified from accumulated other comprehensive loss (AOCL) and recorded as a component of net periodic benefit cost for the periods presented.
+These costs totaled \$382 million (\$300 million, net of tax) and \$312 million (\$202 million, net of tax) during the quarter ended March 25, 2018 and the quarter ended March 26, 2017, which were recorded on our consolidated statements of comprehensive income as an increase to other comprehensive income.

 The funding of our qualified defined benefit pension plans is determined in accordance with the Employee Retirement Income Security Act of 1974 (ERISA), as amended by the Pension Protection Act of 2006 (PPA), and in a manner consistent with CAS and Internal Revenue Code rules.
-There were no material contributions to our qualified defined benefit pension plans during the quarters ended March 26, 2017 and March 27, 2016.
-We do not plan to make material contributions to our pension plans in 2017 because none are required using current assumptions, including anticipated investment returns on plan assets.
+During the quarter ended March 25, 2018, we contributed \$1.5 billion to our qualified defined benefit pension plans.
+There were no material contributions to our qualified defined benefit pension plans during the quarter ended March 26, 2017.
+We will make additional contributions of \$3.5 billion to our qualified defined benefit pension plans during the remainder of 2018.

-NOTE 7 - LEGAL PROCEEDINGS AND CONTINGENCIES
+NOTE 8 - LEGAL PROCEEDINGS AND CONTINGENCIES

-We are a party to or have property subject to litigation and other proceedings that arise in the ordinary course of our business, including matters arising under provisions relating to protection of the environment and are subject to contingencies related to certain businesses we previously owned.
+We are a party to or have property subject to litigation and other proceedings that arise in the ordinary course of our business, including matters arising under provisions relating to the protection of the environment and are subject to contingencies related to certain businesses we previously owned.
 These types of matters could result in fines, penalties, compensatory or treble damages or non-monetary sanctions or relief.
-We believe the probability is remote that the outcome of each of these matters, including the legal proceedings described below, will have a material adverse effect on the Corporation as a whole, notwithstanding that the unfavorable resolution of any matter may have a material effect on our net earnings in any particular interim reporting period.
+We believe the probability is remote that the outcome of each of these matters, including the legal proceedings described below, will have a material adverse effect on the corporation as a whole, notwithstanding that the unfavorable resolution of any matter may have a material effect on our net earnings in any particular interim reporting period.
 Among the factors that we consider in this assessment are the nature of existing legal proceedings and claims, the asserted or possible damages or loss contingency (if estimable), the progress of the case, existing law and precedent, the opinions or views of legal counsel and other advisers, our experience in similar cases and the experience of other companies, the facts available to us at the time of assessment and how we intend to respond to the proceeding or claim.
 Our assessment of these factors may change over time as individual proceedings or claims progress.